 The vintage ethos drives many of the electrical modifications, too, with circuit reconfigurations, capacitor tweaks and the ubiquitous PAF replica pickups.
 However, this is one area where Les Paul players need not be bound by ‘vintage correctness’.
 There are easy and affordable ways to customise and expand your range of tones, and players are no longer restricted to conventional control layouts or even P-90- and PAF-style pickups.

-So here are 25 of our top tips for modifying Les Pauls – or SGs, ES-335s and more besides.
+So here are 25 of our top tips for modifying Les Pauls.
 Some are very costly while others are cheap, and many won’t cost you a thing.
-Have fun and don’t do anything irreversible that you may come to regret!

-This is just about the simplest modification you can perform on your Gibson, or indeed any guitar – and it doesn’t cost a thing.
-They call it “50s wiring” because it’s the way Gibson hooked things up until around 1962 or so, and the only actual difference was that they connected the tone control to the output (middle) tag of the volume control rather than the input (outer) tag.
+If you own a soldering iron, this is one of the simplest and cheapest mods around.
+They call it ‘50s wiring’ because it’s the way Gibson hooked things up until around 1962 and the only actual difference was that the company connected the tone control to the output (middle) tag of the volume control rather than the input (outer) tag.
+This means you can turn down your volume control without the sound muddying up quite so much, and the volume and tone controls also become more interactive.

-Gibson’s first stop tailpiece – the ones fitted to the 50s guitars that cost the same as a decent apartment – was originally made from aluminium.
-Later on, this changed to zinc, which remains stock on current models.
+In the 1950s, Gibson’s stop tailpiece was originally made from aluminium.
+Later on, this changed to zinc, which remains stock on many current models.
 Some players claim aluminium gives extra woodiness and more treble with a wider dynamic range, while zinc fans argue that their preferred metal has more low end and sustain.
+Given that you can get a lightweight aluminium one for around £30, it’s worth doing the Pepsi Challenge.

 It is incorrect to say that tone capacitors have no effect on the sound of a guitar when the tone controls are fully up, because there is always some treble bleed when a tone circuit is installed, so the value of the capacitor will determine the frequency at which roll-off occurs.